AnnaLangener/TimeScaleAnalysis/README.md

 **Scripts used for the supplementary material:**

-1. Calculation Correlation.R (NOT CHECKED): Was used to calculate the correlations for different passive measures and positive affect for different participants
+1. Calculation Correlation.R: Was used to calculate the correlations for different passive measures and positive affect for different participants